enonic/old-xp-doc/doc/developer/site/input-types/index.rst

 HtmlArea
 --------

-A field for entering html in a WYSIWYG HTML editor, supports inserting images and linking to media content in general.
+A field for entering html in a WYSIWYG HTML editor.
+It supports inserting images and linking to media content in general.
 More configuration options will be available here soon!